golang/proposal/design/draft-workspace.md

 passed through an environment variable or flag because there are multiple parameters for configuration that would be difficult to put into a single flag or environment variable and unwieldy to put into multiple.

+The location of the `go.work` file determines the set of directories that are part of the workspace similar to the way the `go.mod` files determines the set of directories part of the module so that the scoping rules are familiar to go users who already use modules. `go.work` files allow users to operate in directories outside of any modules but still use the workspace build list.
+This makes it easy for users to have a `GOPATH`-like user experience by placing a `go.work` file in their home directory linking their modules together.

 Like the `go.mod` file, we want the format of the configuration for multi-module workspaces to be machine writable and human readable.
 Though there are other